ForlornWongraven/MumblePL/README.md

 ##### Installation

-Download the repository and unzip the file in a new folder or use git pull.
+Download the repository and unzip the file in a new folder.
 In Mumble go to Configure > Settings > User Interface > Look and Feel.
 Choose Style: Adwaita .
 Choose Skin: YourFolder/Adwaita.qss .
 Hit Apply and restart Mumble.

 ##### Modification